 Numeracy is a life skill.
 Being numerate goes beyond simply ‘doing sums’, it means having the confidence and competence to use numbers and to think numerically in everyday life.
-At Archbishop Beck Catholic Sports College, we are committed to raising the standards of numeracy for all of our students.
+At Archbishop Beck Catholic College, we are committed to raising the standards of numeracy for all of our students.
 We know that numeracy is a key skill necessary to success in further education, employment and adult life.
 Numeracy is of course a central aspect to all mathematics lessons.
 Fluency skills taught in maths allow students to use their knowledge of number, ratio and proportion in a variety of unfamiliar contexts that enable them to use these skills in different walks of life.
 As such, it isn’t only maths lessons that students are required to be numerate, all of our teachers in all subjects give students the opportunity to exercise and develop their numeracy skills in their lessons to better prepare them for adult life.
+We recognise how vital it is that numeracy is taught consistently across all areas of the curriculum.
+The maths team frequently work with other departments to ensure that there is a collaborative approach in the teaching of key mathematical concepts.
 Exercising and developing strong numeric skills will enable our students to participate fully in society; to understand that successful independent living requires financial awareness, effective money management, time management and other related skills in everyday life.

 This web page will keep parents and carers up to date with the various numeracy activities being promoted throughout the school while providing you with online resources to help your child with numeracy at home.

 In February 2019 Archbishop Beck will be taking part in the NSPCC’s 2019 Number Day event.
 Hundreds of schools across the country will take part in number-related fund-raising activities to help vulnerable children across the UK.
 More information will be available here nearer the time.